Peak Cryotherapy and Massage

 What should I expect?

 To prepare for the session you will remove your clothes (but not your undergarments) and any jewelry.
 You will be provided gloves, socks and booties to wear into the chamber.
-Your cyrotherapy session will lasts 2-3 minutes, during which your skin surface temperature is reduced as liquid nitrogen cools the air in the cryotherapy chamber to up to ~260 degrees.
-A staff member will walk you through the procedure and remain with you during your treatment.
-After the session, you may choose to use our equipment to perform moderate cardio exercise or get right back to your day.
-For the ultimate experience, treat yourself to a full-body massage after your cryo session!
+Your session will lasts 2-3 minutes, during which your skin surface temperature is reduced as liquid nitrogen cools the air in the cryotherapy chamber to ~260 degrees.
+A staff member will walk you through the procedure and remain with you during your session.
+For the ultimate experience, treat yourself to a full-body massage, NormaTec compression or time in our far infrared sauna after your cryo session!

-How many treatments will I need to notice a change?
+How many sessions will I need to notice a change?

 Is It Safe?

-We will review your health inventory with you prior to your session to ensure that you do not have any contraindications that would prevent you from experiencing cryotherapy.
+Please review the "Before Your First Session" information to ensure to that you do not have any contraindications that would prevent you from experiencing cryotherapy.
 Extreme cold has been used to reduce inflammation for centuries, and whole-body cryotherapy has been used safely for decades.
 The nitrogen used to cool the air in the chamber is the same nitrogen as that in the air we breathe.
 Your head remains outside of the chamber throughout the session, so you continue to breathe the air in the room.
 A staff member will be with you throughout your experience, and should you wish, you may exit the chamber at any time.

 Who shouldn't do cryotherapy?